siriyaoff/MDN-note/CSSnote.md

 **Note**: The margin is not counted towards the actual size of the box.
 It affects only the space outside the box.
 The box's area stops at the border.(보여지는 박스의 크기는 border까지임)

 #### The alternative CSS box model
 In the alternative box model, `width` is the width of the visible box(width to the border).
-Therefore the content area width is `width` miuns the width for the padding and border.
+Therefore the content area width is `width` minus the width for the padding and border.

 **Example**
 The same CSS as used above would give the below result.